The Growing Leaders Foundation

 Boundaries.
 Lids.
 Fences.
 In both urban and rural environments, students are confined emotionally, behaviorally, and spiritually.
 In some places, students never leave a 9-block radius or a 9-mile radius from their home.
 They don’t leave the familiar because they're never given the opportunity.
 We want to change that.
 We want to broaden their vision, and help them take bigger risks, think bigger thoughts, and pursue bigger goals.
 We want to enable them to become the best version of themselves.

-The Growing Leaders Foundation exists to provide Habitudes (character-based, student-leadership development) to schools that cannot afford to purchase programs for their students.
+The Growing Leaders Foundation is a 501c3 organization that exists to provide Habitudes (character-based, student-leadership development) to schools that cannot afford to purchase programs for their students.

 Growing Leaders has partnered with over 7,000 schools and organizations since our beginning 10 years ago.
 In recent years, we have met leaders of schools and organizations who are eager to develop their students with leadership skills, but simply don’t have the funds for such programs.
 Growing Leaders wants students in underfunded schools to benefit from the same resources as students that are in more affluent schools.